 We are all aware that you can add kitchen scraps, grass clippings, and leaves to the compost heap to create compost to add back into your garden.
-But did you know there are a lot of other things that are organic which you might not have thought of that can be composted?
+But did you know there are a lot of other things that are organic that you might not have thought of that can be composted?

-- Coffee grounds and coffee filters– Instead of throwing away your coffee grounds, put them on the compost pile.
+- Coffee grounds and coffee filters– Instead of throwing away your coffee grounds, put them in the compost pile.
 Coffee grounds are great for attracting earthworms, which help in the composting process.
 Natural coffee filters also will break down and can be added to the compost pile.
 Place them in a bowl or bucket and toss them in with the other compost scraps.

 - Tea bags– You can do the same thing with your used tea bags.
 You can just throw them on the compost heap with the paper tag attached.
 The paper breaks down too.

 - Paper Bags– Speaking of paper, did you know that the paper bags some grocery stores still use make great compost?
 You need to tear them into shreds before placing them on the pile.
-You can also use them as mulch during the growing season, then shred them after the season is over.
-You can do the same thing with old newspaper.
+You can also use them as mulch during the growing season, and then shred them after the season is over.
+You can do the same thing with old newspapers.

 - Other Paper Goods– While we are on the subject of